 Science and Research

 One of the National Cohesive Strategy’s guiding principles is to ensure “fire management decisions are based on the best available science, knowledge, and experience, and used to evaluate risk versus gain.”
-Parties to the Alaska Master AgreementAlaska Master Agreement recognize the important role of science and research in understanding Alaska’s fire-adapted ecosystems and guiding an effective fire management program that meets the goals of each of the agencies as well as the public.
+Parties to the Alaska Master Agreement recognize the important role of science and research in understanding Alaska’s fire-adapted ecosystems and guiding an effective fire management program that meets the goals of each of the agencies as well as the public.

 AWFCG participates in the Alaska Fire Science Consortium (AFSC).
-The AFSC is one of fifteen regional consortia supported by the Joint Fire Science Program and is part of a national fire science exchange network.
+The AFSC is one of fifteen regional fire science exchanges supported by the Joint Fire Science Program and is part of a national fire science exchange network.
 Their primary purpose is to strengthen the link between fire science research and on-the-ground application by promoting communication between managers and scientists, providing an organized fire science delivery platform, and facilitating collaborative scientist-manager research development.
 In order to accomplish this, AWFCG is committed to providing input through the AFSC advisory board members and to participating in and supporting AFSC functions.

 In addition, AWFCG has chartered the following committees to ensure that current scientific information is made available to decision-makers, and that critical information gaps are identified in order to help guide future scientific inquiries: